 There’s no better way to celebrate the summer weather than a trip to Buffalo’s Canalside for some healthy competition.
 Show off your ping pong moves or outsmart your counterpart on a giant game of Connect Four.
 Lawn and table games – including billiards, bean bag toss, Foosball, and ladder ball – are available to rent for free for fun with family and friends along the boardwalk near the Commercial Slip.

 Take time to listen to tunes at Buffalo’s free summer concerts.
 Musical performances occur on Tuesdays on Bidwell Parkway at the Elmwood Village Concert Series and at Larkin Square’s Live at Larkin on Wednesdays.
-Join thousands at Canalside on Thursday nights to enjoy music by the water or entertain your sophisticated side on Sundays in July and August with jazz on the steps behind the Albright-Knox .Art Gallery.
+Join thousands at Canalside on Thursday nights to enjoy music by the water.

 Drama in Delaware Park